 One of the main reasons the trap bar is preferred by some is because it puts less stress on the lower back when deadlifting and doing other lifts.
 This is because the weight is directly below the hips when doing a trap bar deadlift rather than in front of you like it is with the conventional deadlift.

 Another big advantage of the trap bar is the fact that you grip the bar with the palms facing each other in a neutral grip.
-This can be a more comfortable and natural position for the elbows and shoulders especially then using the trap bar for pressing and pulling movements.
+This can be a more comfortable and natural position for the elbows and shoulders especially than using the trap bar for pressing and pulling movements.
 Anyone who has lifters elbow or shoulder pain will definitely appreciate the use of the neutral grip.

 Best Trap Bar Exercises

 #1 Trap Bar Deadlift

 This should come as a surprise to absolutely no one.
 Especially considering I already mentioned it in this article and there are so many benefits to doing deadlifts with a trap bar.

 As I mentioned earlier the trap bar deadlift puts less stress on the lower back than the conventional deadlift due to the weight being centered below your hips rather than in front of you.
 Studies have also shown an ability to lift heavier loads with the trap bar vs a straight bar so if you like to go heavy the trap bar will let you get your beast on.
 Another nice plus is not having to worry about scraping the crap out of your shins with the trap bar either.
 That in itself is a huge win.